Media Matters for America: Laura Schlessinger racial slur

 On August 12, 2010, Media Matters reported that radio host Laura Schlessinger said the word "nigger" eleven times during a discussion with an African-American woman, though not as a slur.
 Schlessinger continued to use the word after the caller took offense, saying she thought the woman was being too sensitive and that a double standard was being applied to who could say the word.
 Schlessinger also said that those "hypersensitive" about color should not "marry outside of their race".
 The caller had earlier in the discussion said her husband was white.

 Schlessinger apologized for the epithet the day after the broadcast.
-A joint statement of Media Matters and other organizations noted that although Schlessinger "attempted to apologize for using the epithet, the racist diatribe on Tuesday's show extends far beyond the use of a single word" and urged advertisers to boycott her show.
+A joint statement by Media Matters and other organizations noted that although Schlessinger "attempted to apologize for using the epithet, the racist diatribe on Tuesday's show extends far beyond the use of a single word" and urged advertisers to boycott her show.
 After General Motors, OnStar, and Motel 6 pulled their advertising, Schlessinger said she would not renew her syndication contract set to expire in December 2010.
 In January 2011, her show resumed on satellite radio.
 Schlessinger held Media Matters responsible for the boycott, which she called a typical tactic of the group aimed at fulfilling its "sole purpose of silencing people".
-She said the boycotts' "threat of attack on my advertisers and stations" had violated her First Amendment free speech rights.
+She said the boycott's "threat of attack on my advertisers and stations" had violated her First Amendment free speech rights.
 Media Matters said that, as the boycott was not "government-sanctioned censorship", her First Amendment rights had not been violated.